Academies/sca/day1/pset/reverse/reverse.md

 # Reverse

-## TL;DR

-Create a program that asks the user for a length of a shopping list, allows the user to fill that list, and then prints the contents of that list to the screen.

 ## Background

 To solidify for strings and indexing, we're going to create a program that reverses a string.